-TBD Seven out of the nine actions/services stated above was fully implemented and have been effective in moving toward meeting Goal 4.
+Seven out of the nine actions/services stated above was fully implemented and have been effective in moving toward meeting Goal 4.

 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.

-TBD The major differences reflect the changes in budgeting allocation from previous year's LCAP to the end of the year-estimated actuals.
-The actuals include all other instrumental personnel including classified staff: salaries and compensations, which were not previously accounted for on this action/service item.
+The major differences reflect the changes in budgeting allocation from previous year's LCAP to the end of the year-estimated actuals.
+The actuals include all other instrumental personnel including classified staff (ie. Yard duty and SPED support): salaries and compensations, which were not previously accounted for on this action/service item.
+There was also a big variance for technology both for equipment (4000 series) and IT consultant support (5000 series).
+This is due to a purchase of a new server and IT support for CAASPP state testing in the classrooms and virus removal for devices.
+Lastly, there was a general underestimation on books and instructional materials expenses as well as printing and reproduction and equipment leases expenses that needed to be reconciled for the end of the year.